-His research interests include computer vision and deep learning, with focus on face analysis, image processing, deep learning, and visual surveillance.
+His research interests include computer vision and deep learning, with focus on face analysis, image processing, and visual surveillance.
 He serves as an Associate Editor of the International Journal of Computer Vision.
-He currently also serves as an Area Chair of ECCV 2018 and BMVC 2018.
+He also serves/served as an Area Chair of CVPR 2019, BMVC 2019, ECCV 2018 and BMVC 2018.
 He is a senior member of IEEE.

 08/2019: We organize the second WIDER Face and Person Challenge in conjunction with ICCV 2019.
 The Challenge Track is now closed.
 There is still a Paper Track where you can submit your paper to the workshop.
 The deadline is 28 August 2019.